Posted Dec 12, 2014

 Posted Oct 15, 2014

-Unfortunately SGIA is same days as Glasstec in Duesseldorf.
-But four of us will attend SGIA since SGIA is a stable expo.
+Unfortunately SGIA was on the same days as Glasstec in Duesseldorf.
+But four of us attended SGIA since SGIA is a stable expo.
 Indeed SGIA is one of the few wide-format and signage expos in the world which is really healthy.

 FESPA 2015 in Cologne, SGI 2015 (Sign Middle East), Sign Istanbul 2015 all are doing well also.
 APPPEXPO 2015 in Shanghai is doing amazingly well (over 90 brands of UV printers; over 205 models of UV-cured printers).